wjdenny/wjdenny.github.io/content/@2012qualiasoup_burden.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "The burden of proof"
-  - "The burden of proof"
+draft: false
 ---
 # The burden of proof